qvad/taqo/README.md

 ### Additional dependencies
 To generate PDF/HTML from `.adoc` file [asciidoc utility](https://asciidoc.org/) needed.
-Note that in some environments `--asciidoc-path` must be specified, e.g. for MacOS Homebrew installation value should be `/opt/homebrew/bin/asciidoc`
+In some environments `--asciidoctor-path` must be specified, e.g. for MacOS Homebrew installation value should be `/opt/homebrew/bin/asciidoctor`.
+Note that `asciidoc` and `asciidoctor` are separate projects!

 For proper syntax highlight `coderay` must be installed by `gem install coderay`